AlphaOne1/midgard/handler/rate_limit/local_limit/README.md

 achieved using a somehow synchronized rate limiting algorithm, e.g. via a redis.

 _Local Limit_ allows a certain number of requests (called drops here) per second to pass.
-Inside it uses a dripping like algorithm to add possible requests to a queue.
+Inside, it uses a dripping like algorithm to add possible requests to a queue.
 Drops are added in certain intervals.
 Drop rates less than one per second are possible, as fractional drops are stored for the next iteration.

-Every incoming requests takes one (whole) drop out of the queue of drops, until it is empty.
+Every incoming request takes one (whole) drop out of the queue of drops, until it is empty.
 If there a no drops available, a request waits for an arbitrary time for a new drop.
 If none arrives, the request is rejected.